Juggernaut: Omega

 Juggernaut: Omega is the fourth studio album by American progressive metal band Periphery.
-It's the second part of a double album, the first part of which is Juggernaut: Alpha.
+It is the second part of a double album, the first being Juggernaut: Alpha.
 The double album was released on January 27, 2015, by Sumerian Records.
 Juggernaut: Omega debuted at No. 25 on the U.S. Billboard 200.

 Critical reception

 Juggernaut: Omega received critical acclaim.
 In a review for Exclaim!, Calum Slingerland wrote that Omega is very much the "yin to Alpha's yang," highlighted by "the jerky chugging of "The Bad Thing," the thrashy "Graveless" and the slow-burning "Hell Below," which comes complete with a tasteful jazz-fusion outro."
 AntiHero Magazine called the Juggernaut albums as a whole Periphery's "magnum opus", specifically praising the vocals.

 Track listing

 Personnel

 Writing, performance and production credits are adapted from the album liner notes.